Can you believe it? We are already more than half-way through October 2017!

 It’s tempting to look for something that brings in more income and more patients, but short-term strategies and techniques only take you so far.

 Do you have a 12 month plan to grow your practice, are you deliberate and purposeful in your marketing?

 10. Know their numbers.
 Have a financial goal for the rest of 2017.

 If you were reading this article 12 months from now, what would have to have happened in those 12 months, so that when you looked back, you were happy with your progress?
 For example, you want your income goal to be X, 12 months from today.
 Once you know this number, the rest of your decisions can be gradually reverse engineered.

-If you’re looking to spend more time with, and learn from the most successful physical therapists in the country, then attend the 2017 Referral Ignition Event on April 21, 22 and 23 Orlando, FL.
+If you’re looking to spend more time with, and learn from the most successful physical therapists in the country, then attend the 2017 Private Practice Summit on October 06, 07 and 08 San Diego, CA.

 We look forward to seeing you there.